bonsai-rx/docs/articles/documentation-docfx.md

 ### Docfx folder organization

-Before proceeding further into configuring the `docfx` website, the `docs` folder should be organized according to the following layout to facilitate long term maintenance.
+The documentation guides assume the `docs` folder is organized according to the following layout:

 ```
 .